System Design Space

 Step 2

-Calculate average and peak RPS/QPS, include burst factor, and isolate the critical write path.
+Estimate average and peak RPS/QPS, separate sustained peaks from short bursts, and isolate the most expensive write path.

 3